MannPatel15012009/IDAI103-1000428-Mann-Paresh-Patel-Generative-AI-SA/README.md

 ## Project Overview

-CoachBot AI is an advanced AI-powered sports performance advisory system developed using **Streamlit** and **Gemini**.
+NextGen Sports Lab is an advanced AI-powered sports performance advisory system developed using **Streamlit** and **Gemini**.

 The application is designed to provide structured, sport-specific, and position-aware performance guidance for athletes across multiple disciplines.
 By collecting detailed athlete inputs and applying contextual prompt engineering techniques, the system generates comprehensive training programs, nutrition strategies, and tactical intelligence tailored to the athlete’s profile.

-Unlike generic fitness applications, CoachBot AI integrates sport context, competition level, injury condition, and performance goals into its decision-making process.
+Unlike generic fitness applications, NextGen Sports Lab integrates sport context, competition level, injury condition, and performance goals into its decision-making process.
 The system dynamically adapts its recommendations based on whether the athlete is healthy or currently recovering from an injury.

 The platform is structured into three core AI modules: